Jbleezy/BO2-Reimagined/README.md

 ### Tombstone Soda
 * Added in solo and Encounter
-* Powerup no longer removed when revived
+* Powerup no longer removed when player is revived
-* Powerup removed when downed again after being revived or respawning
+* Powerup removed when player is down after being revived or respawning
 * Unlimited time to pick up powerup
 * Changed perk machine light fx from Speed Cola's fx to Quick Revive's fx
 * Changed powerup fx color to blue